Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

-When in use I was able to tell that the taste was not as earthy as other charcoal powders, and there certainly is a subtle flavoring.
+When in use I was able to tell that the taste was not as earthy as other charcoal powders, and there certainly is a subtle flavouring.
 For me though, this was not pronounced enough.
 In fact personally, the more earthy taste of others made me feel, like they were more effective and more natural.
 There is no noticeable smell either.
 I find this fairly consistent with the other products I have tried previously.

 After cleaning your teeth do feel clean, just in a way that you might not be used to.
-You are not left with that zingy fresh clean that is common from most regular mint flavored toothpaste.
+You are not left with that zingy fresh clean that is common from most regular mint flavoured toothpaste.

 I did also find the powder not to be quite as gritty as some and had more of a flour-like texture in the mouth, but with a noticeable ‘bite’ to it.